project-trans/blog/content/posts/case-against-autogynephilia.md

 - Hooker, E. (1957).
 The adjustment of the male overt homosexual.
 Journal of Projective Techniques, 21, 18–31.
 - Jeffreys, S. (2005).
 Beauty and misogyny: Harmful cultural practices in the West.
 New York: Routledge.
 - Lane, R. (2008).
 Truth, lies, and trans science.
 Archives of Sexual Behavior, 37, 453–456.
 - Lawrence, A. A. (2004).
 Autogynephilia: A paraphilic model of gender identity disorder.
-In U. Leli & J. Drescher (Eds.), Transgender subjectivities: A clinician’s guide (pp. 69–87).
+In U. Leli & J. Drescher (Eds.), Transgender subjectivities: A clinician's guide (pp. 69–87).
 Binghamton, NY: Haworth Press.
 - Lawrence, A. A. (2005).
 Sexuality before and after maleto-female sex reassignment surgery.
 Archives of Sexual Behavior, 34, 147–166.
 - Lawrence, A. A. (2006).
 Clinical and theoretical parallels between desire for limb amputation and gender identity disorder.
 Archives of Sexual Behavior, 35, 263–278.
 - Lawrence, A. A. (2007).
 Becoming what we love: Autogynephilic transsexualism conceptualized as an expression of romantic love.
 Perspectives in Biology and Medicine, 50, 506–520.